cjdelisle/node.rs/rEAdmE.md

 # node.rs

+Status: incomplete/unmaintained, this was an experiment, you're better off using tokio or async-std with async/await.

 A nodejs-like framework for Rust.

 The biggest thing that makes nodejs pleasent to program in is the API.
 Even the most ardent Javascript